Your 1Password data is safe

 - Sign in to your account on 1Password.com.

-- Click your account name in the top right and choose Profile.
+- Click your name in the top right and choose My Profile.

-- Scroll down and click Deauthorize Device next to your lost or stolen device.
+- Scroll down and click next to your lost or stolen device, then choose Deauthorize Device.

-- Sign in to your Dropbox account and view the security page.
+- Sign in to your account on Dropbox.com.

 - Click your picture in the top right, and choose Settings.